kuro-jojo/chess/README.md

 - [Jonathan ASSAMAGAN](https://github.com/kuro-jojo)
 - [Mouhamadou Kane](https://github.com/Mouhamadou305)

+## To contribute

+If you found any bugs or you have some advices you have the issues section

 ## Acknowledgments

 <!-- - Thanks to [Chess.js](https://github.com/jhlywa/chess.js) and [Chessboard.js](https://github.com/oakmac/chessboardjs) for providing the chess engine and the chessboard UI respectively. -->